Print

 Instructions

-7. Check the eggs by poking the white near the yolk with a knife and gently poking the yolk with your finger.
-If the whites do not ooze and the yolk still feels jiggly, they should be perfect.
-Once they are done, remove from the pan immediately.
-If the whites are not set, continue cooking them covered, checking every 45 seconds to see if they are done.
+4. Check the eggs by poking the white near the yolk with a knife and gently poking the yolk with your finger.
+The whites should not ooze, and the yolks should feel jiggly.
+If the whites are not set, continue cooking them, covered, checking every 45 seconds to see if they are done.